MFYLM/MFYLM/README.md

-### Hi there 👋 I'm Feiyang Ma, a Full-Stack Developer and third year student at UC Irvine, and interested in web/app development.
+### Hi there 👋 I'm Feiyang Ma, a Full-Stack Developer and third year student at UC Irvine.
-I have experience of using React, Express and Node.js.
+I'm interested in web/app development and have experience of using React, Express and Node.js.
 I enjoy building up applications that could improve life expereince by solving real world problems.
 Explore my pinned repositories to get to know projects I've done so far :)

 <!--